Search: 95 results

 Verse ConceptsVindictivenessJews Under ThreatKilling IsraelitesIdentity

-In the first month, the month of Nisan, in King Ahasuerus’s twelfth year, Pur (that is, the lot) was cast before Haman for each day in each month, and it fell on the twelfth month, the month Adar.
+In the first month, which is the month Nisan, in the twelfth year of King Ahasuerus, Pur, that is the lot, was cast before Haman from day to day and from month to month, until the twelfth month, that is the month Adar.

 Verse ConceptsCasting LotsPurimMonth 12